technoavengers/swift_training/Lab5/Lab5_FlaskUserForm_PostgreSQL.md

 ---

-🎉 **Well done!** You've now built and deployed a stateful app on Kubernetes using a database backend.
+🎉 **Well done!** You've now built and deployed a flask app on Kubernetes using a database backend.
 ✨ **END OF LAB** ✨